 They help ensure the right culture fit

-Personality and situational judgement tests give you an additional means of assessing personal motivations, behavioural traits and working preferences, helping you match the right applicants to your company culture.
+Personality and situational judgment tests give you an additional means of assessing personal motivations, behavioral traits, and working preferences, helping you match the right applicants to your company culture.

 Disadvantages of Psychometric Tests for Hiring

 Though psychometric testing is widely considered a reliable method of assessment, results may not always be accurate.
 For aptitude tests, the timed conditions under which they are taken, along with the added pressure of the job application process, can lead some applicants to underperform on the day.